 Your HATZ Diesel Engine is an EPA Tier 4 FINAL certified computer controlled engine.
-Do not attempt to re-program the Electronic Control Module (ECM) by pressing buttons at random on the control panel.
+Do not attempt to reprogram the ECM by pressing buttons at random on the control panel.

 Contact Air Burners Customer Support Department for help, if any errors have occurred.

-Call 772-220-7303 or 888-566-3900.
+Call 772-220-7303.